David-OConnor/pyflow/README.md

 without having to build the package.
 Run with `pyflow name` to do this.

-If you run `pyflow package` on on a package using this, the result will work like normal script entry points for somone using the package, regardless of if they're using this tool.
+If you run `pyflow package` on on a package using this, the result will work like normal script entry points for someone using the package, regardless of if they're using this tool.

 ## What you can do